Jessica Feldmark: In the legislature

 Feldmark was sworn into the Maryland House of Delegates on January 9, 2019.
-She has been a member of the Ways and Means Committee during her entire tenure, including as the chair of its local revenues subcommittee and revenues subcommittee since 2023.
+She has been a member of the Ways and Means Committee during her entire tenure, including as the committee's vice chair since December 2025.
 Feldmark is also a member of the Howard County Delegation—serving as its chair from 2020 to 2021 and from 2023 to 2024—the Women Legislators of Maryland, the Maryland Legislative Latino Caucus, the Maryland Legislative Transit Caucus, and the Maryland Legislative Jewish Caucus.

 In January 2020, Feldmark filed to run as a convention delegate for Elizabeth Warren at the 2020 Democratic National Convention.

-2026 Howard County Executive campaign

 On June 10, 2025, Feldmark announced that she would run for Howard County Executive in 2026, seeking to succeed incumbent Calvin Ball III, who is term-limited.
-She is running on a platform of increasing county funding for education and bringing jobs to the county.
+During her campaign, she ran on a platform of increasing county funding for education and bringing jobs to the county.
+In December 2025, Feldmark withdrew from the race and announced that she would instead be running for re-election to the House of Delegates after being diagnosed with breast cancer.